monchopena/bdunk/_posts/2014-12-12-wp-angular.markdown

 summary: How to work with Wordpress like an API and Angular JS like a Frontend
 ---

-I did an Application in Angular JS based on this [template][template].
+I made an Application in Angular JS based on this [template][template].

 Because is a Blog I wanted to use Wordpress like an API.